Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-default-service-account.md

-Pattern: Use of default service account
+Pattern: Use of default service account for Google Compute

 Issue: -